"How to Remove nickel plating from carbon steel"

 Nickel is metallurgically quite similar to iron, but more corrosion resistant, so it isn't necessarily easy and cheap to remove nickel from iron.
 The best and most environmentally friendly choice might be to use a proprietary nickel stripper, such as offered by Metalx [a finishing.com supporting advertiser] rather than using a nitric acid based or cyanide based stripper.

-Since you are doing a Ph.D in the area, you should make every effort to locate a copy of "Modern Electroplating" [link is to info about book at Amazon].
+Since you are doing a Ph.D in the area, you should make every effort to locate a copy of "Modern Electroplating" [affil. link to book on Amazon].
 The 22-page chapter by E. B. Saubestre on "Stripping of Electrodeposits" explains everything with remarkable clarity, and includes 59 references.
 Best of luck.

 A. The best solution for removing the nickel is: 1.2% Hydrogen peroxide + 15% Nitric acidNina [last name deleted for privacy by Editor]